P. Roy Vagelos: Biography

 Vagelos grew up during the Depression as a son of Greek immigrants.
 He attended Rahway High School in his hometown of Rahway, New Jersey.
 After winning a partial scholarship, he left his family's small restaurant in Rahway, to become a doctor.
 He majored in chemistry at the University of Pennsylvania, graduating Phi Beta Kappa in 1950.
 Vagelos later earned an M.D. from Columbia University in 1954.

 Vagelos deferred military service while in medical school, but he was obligated to serve a two-year stint as an Army doctor.
 As a Columbia University College of Physicians and Surgeons trained physician, Vagelos obtained a two-year assignment as a scientist at the National Institutes of Health (1956–1966).
 For Vagelos, it was a fateful turning point.
 He was associated with Massachusetts General Hospital, Washington University in St. Louis and the Washington University School of Medicine(1966–1975) before joining Merck, Sharp & Dohme Research Laboratories in Rahway.
-He was promoted to CEO and Chairman in 1985 and 1986, respectively, succeeding John J. Horan.
+He was promoted to CEO (in 1985) and Chairman (1986), succeeding John J. Horan.
 He retired from Merck in 1994.

-The author of more than 100 scientific papers, Vagelos has been elected to the American Academy of Arts and Sciences, the National Academy of Sciences and the American Philosophical Society.
+Vagelos has been elected to the American Academy of Arts and Sciences, the National Academy of Sciences and the American Philosophical Society.

 In 1995, Vagelos received the NAS Award for Chemistry in Service to Society and was inducted into the Junior Achievement U.S. Business Hall of Fame.
 In 1999, he became a recipient of both the Bower Award for Business Leadership, as well as the Othmer Gold Medal.

 In 2013, Vagelos was invited to speak at the first annual Stony Brook University Research Your Future Symposium.

+Vagelos was awarded an honorary Doctor of Humane Letters from Dartmouth College in 2024.